 Research has also shown that an employee who is satisfied—or, even better, one who is enthusiastic about their job—is much more likely to speak out in favor of their company in a public setting, both online and offline.
 Thus, you should also make sure that your employee engagement program is working well.

 - Make communications consistent.
 Pursuing a common strategy for employer branding also serves to ensure that applicants and employees don’t end up receiving different—or even contradictory—messages from the company.
 Your social media presence, your company website, your blog, your job ads, your brochures and your accounts on various platforms must all speak the same language.

 The Career site is the focal point of this operation: you can use it not only to publish job openings, but also to showcase the best public face of the company.
 You can include career paths, testimonials, lists of benefits, team building activities that took place, and any other information that will make everyone want to work for you.

 A Career site also allows you to gather a pool of potential candidates that will come in handy later.
 Indeed, the perfect candidate might put themselves forward even when there isn’t any job opening at the moment.

 - Transparency and authenticity are key.
 This is based on one fundamental premise: that, in the age of information and two-way communication, sooner or later the unvarnished truth will come out.
-Thus, it is a better approach to be fully transparent and authentic, perhaps by making use of modern platforms such as Glassdoor and Comparably, which allow employees to express their opinions about the company they work for.
+Thus, it is a better approach to be fully transparent and authentic, perhaps by making use of modern platforms such as Glassdoor, which allow employees to express their opinions about the company they work for.